justinlevi/justinlevi.github.io/_posts/2016-06-28-acquia-bolt-setup-front-end-bootstrap-behat-testing.md

 Let's do both.

-Let's add two drupal modules, Views and Admin Toolbar, the first we'll add by editing the composer file, the second we'll add via the cli.
+Let's add two drupal modules, Adminimal Theme and Admin Toolbar, the first we'll add by editing the composer file, the second we'll add via the cli.

 Note: The `composer.json` repositories array defines the source for the modules and libraries you will include in the `require` and `require-dev` sections below.
 The official package repository is changing soon so the url for the composer type will need to be updated when that's ready.